01Does correct labeling matter if the retailer is not certified?

 Before you worry about how to handle products that are exempt, make sure they're really exempt.

-If you do purchase locally grown (or not locally grown) organic products from a small-scale organic farm or other producer who is truly exempt from organic certification, you can still label these products, but carefully.
+If you do purchase locally grown (or not locally grown) organic products from a small-scale organic farm or other produce who is truly exempt from organic certification, you can still label these products, but carefully.

 National Organic Standards § 205.310 states, that any agricultural product organically produced or handled on an exempt or excluded operation is not allowed to carry the USDA seal, a certifying agent's seal or any other identifying mark which represents the exempt or excluded operation as certified organic.
 The product can also not be represented as certified organic to any buyer.